 - Making and eating their own food in the kitchen

 - Applying their discount to a ticket and then pocketing the difference

 Shift Your Cash Handling Procedures and Track Performance

-Encourage honesty among your employees and implement an accountability program.
+- Encourage honesty among your employees and implement an accountability program.

+Be strict in your rules.
+Maintaining a loss prevention strategy requires gravity and diligence.
 Start protecting your restaurant from scams by upgrading your POS system today.